 Innovation policies in Bavaria are designed at three levels:

 Relevant policy documents can be found both at the European, and state level.
-At the European level, the innovation policy is shaped both by the ERDF operational programme (OP) 2014 – 2020 which defines the allocation of structural funds, and the Regional Innovation Smart Specialisation Strategy (RIS3), a document elaborated in collaboration with the state authorities to define the strategic areas of specialisation of the region.
+At the European level, the innovation policy is shaped both by the ERDF operational programme (OP) which defines the allocation of structural funds, and the Regional Innovation Smart Specialisation Strategy (RIS3).

 The Bavarian government defines its regional innovation policy as a major element to strengthen the regional economy.
 The main underlying assumption is the overall global competition of regions for investors, growth and jobs.
 At the present time, there are several interconnected funding programmes with relevance to regional innovation policy.
 Major thematic areas of funding are: traditional industries such as the automotive industry, mechanical engineering, plant construction; cross-section technologies such as laser technology, micro-systems technology, mechatronics and new materials; innovative future technologies such as biotechnology, nanotechnology, aerospace technologies and information- and communication technologies; support of networks and clusters.
 A special emphasis lies on the support provided to networks and clusters.